ghulamhussainjoyo/GhulamHussainJoyo/README.md

 I specialize in building and scaling **mobile applications (iOS & Android)** using **React Native**.
 Alongside mobile apps, I have strong experience in **full-stack development** with modern frameworks like **Next.js, Nest.js, React.js, Node.js, MongoDB, PostgreSQL, and TypeScript**.

+Recently, I’ve also been working on **AI-powered applications** using **LangChain, OpenAI, and Vector Databases**, bringing automation and intelligence into digital solutions.

 I love crafting seamless digital experiences — from **frontend design** to **backend architecture** and **database optimization**.

 ---